How to Achieve More with Less Complexity

 Given its nature, there are countless ways to achieve this with Go.
 And here, I’ll speak abstractly to keep it as flexible as possible.
 To implement a modular monolith in Go, the initial step is to create a package for each module and define interfaces for the modules to communicate with one another.
 This is achieved by using Go’s `interface` type to define these interfaces, which grants ease in testing and flexibility.
 The interfaces should be clearly defined and specify the input and output of each function.
 This helps ensure that the modules are loosely coupled and can be easily replaced or updated.

-package contains the module’s implementation.
+When organizing the code within each package, it’s advisable to adopt a cmd and internal package structure.
+The cmd package comprises the application’s main entry point, while the internal package contains the module’s implementation.
 This structure allows for better encapsulation, keeping the implementation details hidden from other packages.
 This makes testing the modules and making changes to the application without affecting other parts of the system more manageable.

 The Importance of Testing in a Modular Monolith

 Testing is crucial when building a modular monolith, and it is imperative to test each module individually.
 To accomplish this, mock implementations of the interfaces can be created for testing purposes.
-Go’s testing
+Go’s testing package can be utilized for unit testing, and Go’s testify package for more advanced testing, or even go-check

 for those not faint of heart!
 This approach guarantees that each module functions correctly and that changes made to the application do not break existing functionality.